Measurement of the $W \to \mu \nu_\mu$ cross-sections as a function of the muon transverse momentum in $pp$ collisions at 5.02 TeV: Determination of the -boson mass

 \subsection{\boldmath Validation fit to $Z$-boson production cross-section data}

 Figure~\ref{fig:Z_fit} shows the $Z$-boson $\deriv\sigma/\deriv\pt$ data at $5.02\tev$ published by the LHCb collaboration~\cite{LHCb-PAPER-2023-010}.
 The data are compared to the model described in the previous section, with the NNPDF3.1 PDF set and with $\alpha_s=0.118$ and $g=1\gev^2$.
 It can be seen that the \dyturbo prediction, after normalising to the data, overestimates the cross-section in the first two bins, but is below the data in a broad region around $10\gev$.
 A fit in which the normalisation, $\alpha_s$ and $g$ are allowed to vary freely gives a $\chisqndf$ of $\minimumZfit$.
 Furthermore, it favours an increased value of $g=\gZfit\pm \gZfitError \gevgev$, which suppresses the first two bins, and a decreased value of $\alpha_s=\asZfit\pm \asZfitError$,\footnote{This should not be considered as a robust determination of $\alpha_s$.
 A full assessment of the theoretical uncertainties is beyond the scope of the present analysis.} which improves the description at higher \pt.
+The preference for a smaller \as value observed in this analysis, compared to the PDG value~\cite{PDG2024}, is similar to what has been reported in other LHCb analyses, including the \PW mass measurement~\cite{LHCb-PAPER-2021-024}.
+This recurring trend across resummed predictions of the Drell–Yan \pt distribution at the LHC highlights an interesting open question.
+Further theoretical work will be valuable to understand its origin.